CryptoDelirium/FHE-Game/docs/index.md

 function joinGame() public
 ```

-A game lobby allowing 2 players to join for a game of Rock-Paper-Scissors
+The game lobby for single or multi-player Rock-Paper-Scissors

 ### playGame